jiyauppal/face-mask-detector/README.md

 ## Introduction
--A real-time detector to check weather a person in the frame is wearing a mask or not.
+-A real-time detector to check weather a person in the frame is wearing a mask or not.</br>
--We first detect the face of the person from the image or video file.
+-We first detect the face of the person from the image or video file.</br>
--We then process the face and predict the results using a face mask detector.
--The face mask detector model used is based on TensorFlow.
+-We then process the face and predict the results using a face mask detector.</br> -The face mask detector model used is based on TensorFlow.</br>

+## Technologies Used
+- Programming Langugage: Python
+- opencv-python(cv2): for facial recognition and image processing
+- numpy: For Mathematical Operations on array data structure.
+- keras: for deep learning(CNN) and machine learning to detect faces.
+- IDE, Code Editor and other Tools
+- VS Code
+- Version Control
+- git
+- GitHub
 ## Setup

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.